RajUpadhyay/Detectron2-Deepstream/README.md

 - Deepstream: 6.2

 ## Prerequisites:
-1. Please follow the [TensorRT's](https://github.com/NVIDIA/TensorRT/tree/release/8.6/samples/python/detectron2) github repo on how to build onnx for mask_rcnn_R_50_FPN_3x model.
+1. Please follow the [TensorRT's](https://github.com/NVIDIA/TensorRT/tree/release/8.6/samples/python/detectron2) github repo on how to build onnx for mask_rcnn_R_50_FPN_3x model and then edit it for faster_rcnn model.
+Its very similar so it should be easy.

 2. Please build the tensorrt engine using the ./trtexec tool since my deepstream example cannot build the engine yet.